Hankkk423/chatbot_widget_website/README.md

 ## Features

 - **Dynamic Widget Creation:** The project includes both static and dynamic widget creation methods.
-The dynamic approach, using `dynamicManipulate.js`, generates the entire chat bot widget and its functionality dynamically, enhancing user interaction.
+The dynamic approach, using `chat-dynamic.js`, generates the entire chat bot widget and its functionality dynamically, enhancing user interaction.

 - **User-Interface Customization:** You can tailor the style of the chat bot widget to match your website's design.
-The widget's appearance can be controlled through the use of `staticManipulate.js`, `style.css`, and HTML elements, allowing for seamless integration.
+The widget's appearance can be controlled through the use of `chat-static.js`, `chat-style.css`, and HTML elements, allowing for seamless integration.

 ## Usage

 - To use the dynamic chat bot widget:

-Include dynamicManipulate.js in your website to dynamically create the chat bot widget.
+  1. Include `chat-dynamic.js` and `chat-style.css` in your website to dynamically create the chat bot widget.
-Implement the widget's behavior using the provided JavaScript functions
+  2. Implement the widget's behavior using the provided JavaScript functions.
+  3. Integrate your Flask application for bot functionalities.
+Use API calls to communicate between the website and the server.

 - To custom the chat bot style:

-You can control the style of the ChatBot by using "staticManipulate.js", "style.css" and "the first part of HTML code".
-Once you've done modifying the CSS style and HTML elements, you can update "dynamicManipulate.js" correspondingly to match the style you changed.
+You can control the style of the ChatBot by using `chat-static.js`, `chat-style.css` and "the first part of HTML code in `index.html`".
+The Purpose is to visualize the elements on website and their styles.
+Once you've done modifying the CSS style and HTML elements, you can update `chat-dynamic.js` correspondingly to dynamically create the chat bot widget elements you changed.

 - Engage with the chat bot widget:

-Type messages in the user input area and press "Enter" to interact with the chat bot.
+  - Type messages in the user input area and press "Enter" to interact with the chat bot.
-Observe how the chat bot responds to user inputs based on predefined interactions or AI-driven responses.
+  - Observe how the chat bot responds to user inputs based on predefined interactions or AI-driven responses.

 ## License